exadel-inc/esl/src/modules/esl-event-listener/README.md

 When you deal with responsive interfaces, you might need to observe an element resizes instead of responding to the whole window change.
 There is a tool for this in the native DOM API - `ResizeObserver'.
-The only problem it does not use events, while on practice we work with it in the same way.
+The only problem is that it does not use events, while in practice, we work with it in the same way.

 `ESLEventUtils.resize` creates cached `ResizeObserver` adaptation to `EventTarget` (`ESLResizeObserverTarget`) that allows you to get `resize` events when the observed element changes its size.